An Evening of Forced Interpretation

 Edited by Teen Editorial Staff Member MARIELA VIDELA

-We arrived to a fog-filled stage for Oliver Wevers’s Dark Echoes Come Shining.
-A spotlight bounced off of the motes and illuminated the dancers on stage.
-A great deal of the final dance was a remarkable duet which was awarded a standing ovation.
-It was less absurd, it wasn’t trying to apply any abstract commentary.
-It made for a satisfying ending to the night, and is one of the few moments from the set I find myself coming back to.
-The dancers’ bodies moved in a sharp manner.
+Throughout most of the pieces, the dancers’ bodies moved in a sharp manner.
 Their technique was good.
 They were confident.
-But their fastidiousness rejected the honesty of their subjects, or rather their staggering moves rendered a more despondent quality than what it set out to do.
-Interpretive dance can only become so lawless, it is not as groundbreaking or outlandish as it tends to be portrayed.
-The genre has turned into a modern dance Animal Farm, artists addressed with the conviction that one has nothing to defy when everything already has.
+But their fastidiousness rejected the honesty of their subjects, or rather, their staggering moves rendered a more despondent quality than intended.
+The genre seems to have become a modern dance Animal Farm: Interpretive dance can only become so lawless—it is often not as groundbreaking or outlandish as it tends to be portrayed.
+One has nothing to defy if everything already has.
 If the font is all in bold, there is nothing withstanding.
-Although having superb technique, Whim W’him does not bring anything extraordinary.
-It is simply another dance.
-Whim W’him seems to strive to foster a connection with its patrons–one that doesn’t read as transactional as it is.
-They make a point to the audience before the curtains are drawn to build some intrinsic bond—something that makes it seem like a prosperous exchange of life and divine energy, not just currency.
-It can and has the right to be meaningful, but the process of which it takes one to discern and decide how they feel is also the right of the audience.
+Although having superb technique, Whim W’him does not offer anything extraordinary.
+Each piece is simply another dance.
+Whim W’him seems to strive to foster a connection with its patrons—one that doesn’t read as transactional.
+They made it a point to build some intrinsic bond with the audience before the curtains were raised—attempting to make the experience feel like a prosperous exchange of life and divine energy, not just currency.
+Live dance has the right to be meaningful, but the process of discerning and deciding how you feel is also the right of the audience.
 Their perceptions ultimately decide—whether they are completely aware of it or not—what it means to them.
-The dances tried overly hard to cast an introspective mirror without allowing the audience to decide whether they reflected deeper meaning.
+The dances tried overly hard to cast an introspective mirror, without allowing the audience to decide whether they reflected deeper meaning.

 Lead photo: Choreography: Olivier Wevers - Photography: Jim Coleman - Whim W’Him dancers